marcusrussi/approximateNN/README.md

 `compare_results.c` is a test to ensure that the OpenCL and pure C versions give the same result.

-`compute.cl` contains the OpenCL code; it must be in the working directory when running the OpenCL version.
+`compute.cl` contains the OpenCL code.

 `ftype.h` contains code to enable easy switching between float and double (separate compilation necessary).